Submit a ticket My Tickets

 This article pertains to courses taught by local teachers as part of a collaborative partnership.

-This article aims to guide Collaborative Instructors on setting up Collaborative AP Courses with the College Board, including the AP Course Audit process.
-However, note that this information does not apply to AP courses taught by Michigan Virtual instructors.
-The AP courses taught through a Collaborative Partnership will be associated with the local school in all aspects and from the College Board's perspective.
-While Michigan Virtual only provides course content, it will be the local school's responsibility to complete the Collaborative AP course setup.
+The purpose of this article is to assist Collaborative Instructors in establishing Collaborative AP Courses with the College Board, encompassing the AP Course Audit process.
+However, it's important to note that this information doesn't pertain to AP courses instructed by Michigan Virtual educators.
+AP courses conducted via a Collaborative Partnership will be affiliated with the local school in all respects, as viewed by the College Board.
+While Michigan Virtual solely supplies course content, the complete setup of the Collaborative AP course becomes the responsibility of the local school.

-If you are teaching a Collaborative AP course for the first time, you will need to contact the AP Coordinator at your local school.
-This person will approve your submitted audit and be your point of contact for AP Exam registrations and student questions.
-Your course must be authorized by the College Board in order to call it an AP course.
-This must be done through the AP Course Audit.
+For those teaching a Collaborative AP course for the first time, reaching out to the AP Coordinator at the local school becomes necessary.
+Approval of the submitted audit and serving as the contact person for AP Exam registrations and student inquiries will be the responsibilities of this individual.
+Authorization of your course by the College Board is imperative to classify it as an AP course, and this is facilitated through the AP Course Audit process.

 1. To complete an AP Course Audit, go to the AP Course Audit website.